A General Overview of My Teaching Life

 Throughout my teaching practice I also used my skills in illustration and graphic design to develop many creative teaching resources, both for myself and for other educational settings.
 My ability to break down a process into clear steps of instruction translated visually into ‘how-to’ art and craft resources, technical diagrams, yoga and dance instruction, and more.
 Quite a bit of my freelance illustration work gravitated towards educational publishing, including a 16-year collaboration with Australian music education publishers Bushfire Press.
 You can find a comprehensive overview of my Bushfire illustration here.

-These links will take you to pages that illustrate a few specific areas of my past teaching work.
+The links below will take you to pages that illustrate a few specific areas of my past teaching work.
 It’s impossible to include the full scope, and the task of archiving is ongoing, but these links should offer a sense of the diversity:

 CARTOONING WORKSHOPS & PROGRAMS: